ParkerLab/FAP_paper/README.md

 # FAP_paper
 This repo contains the code used to develop the manuscript "Discovering stimulatory state specific type 2 diabetes GWAS mechanisms with single-cell multi-omics on iPSC-derived fibro-adipogenic progenitors."

-Rough outline of code to be included:

-FUSION analyses (figure 1):
+FUSION analyses (figure 1 and supp fig 1):
 1. FAP abundance analyses
 2. Milo analyses

+Rough outline of code to be included:

 Differentiation analyses (figure 2):
 1. FACS differentiation analyses